widok/widok/docs/chapters/08-bindings.md

 Button(Glyphicon.AlignLeft())
 ```

-Bootstrap widgets expect a list of arguments which denote child widgets.
+Bootstrap widgets expect a list of arguments which denotes child widgets.
 The configuration can be controlled by usual method calls on the widget.
 If a widget conceptually doesn't have any children, then its arguments are used for the configuration instead.

 ### External stylesheet
 For the bindings to work without sbt-web, add the latest Bootstrap stylesheet to the ``head`` tag of your ``application.html`` file.
 You can either keep a local copy of the stylesheet or use a CDN: